mitsuhiko/lucumr/2015/4/28/unintended-affordances.rst

 here <https://blog.cloudflare.com/keyless-ssl-the-nitty-gritty-technical-details/>`_).
 The cost of deploying SSL should not be underestimated, and forcing SSL on people out of principle should consider that.
 Not everything needs encryption.
+Especially in cases of big emergencies, being able to access information is crucial.
+The first thing Germanwings did after their horrific crash when their website was down was to replace it with a static HTML page (unencrypted) with a phone number you could call if you were affected.

 Government Interception
 -----------------------

-The biggest cost of encryption however is lawful interception.
+A big cost of encryption however is lawful interception.
 This is not the place to discuss if governments should have the ability to intercept your internet traffic or not but in many cases they have that right.
 So given a government that is allowed to rule a website illegal there are two ways to get the website offline.
 One involves going to the hosting provider of that website and tell them to shut it down.
 This can be very tricky because the website is typically hosted in another country.
 The second method is to go to the local ISP and tell them to disable access to it.
 The rather is the better option in the sense that it only affects the citizens of that country and it isolates the problem.

 Unfortunately, SSL prevents this.
 Unfortunately because it means that if a website hosts partially illegal shared content, then the whole website